crakas10100/asa-rbcd-framework-/README.md

 ## ⚠️ Legal Disclaimer

-This tool is provided for **EDUCATIONAL AND AUTHORIZED SECURITY TESTING PURPOSES ONLY**.
+This tool is provided for ** AUTHORIZED SECURITY TESTING PURPOSES ONLY**.

 Any unauthorized use against systems you do not own or have explicit permission to test is **ILLEGAL**.